Life Unlimited Board of Trustees

 John has been a Trustee of Life Unlimited since the establishment of the organisation in 1979 and Chairman since 1991.
 He is an Executive Director in the Hamilton office of Pricewaterhouse Coopers, having been a partner for over 30 years.

-After completing his Bachelor of Commerce degree in 1973, he undertook various accounting and commercial assignments in Hamilton and overseas in Montreal and Bermuda.
+After completing his Bachelor of Commerce degree in 1973, he undertook various accounting and commercial assignments in Hamilton and overseas in

 He has been a partner since 1980 specialising in financial and management advisory services to a wide range of private and public sector clients.